jSieber7/jSieber7.github.io/_pages/projects.md

 title: "Projects"
 ---

-Right now, there are two projects available to take a look at.

 ## Predicting Loan Status

 The accompanying Python scripts for an assigned project about predicting loan status.
 The data is from Lending Club, which is a popular peer to peer lending service.
 The goal of this project was to predict the loan status based upon given features.